Saujanya-rajvanshi/THEORY/README.md

 ## Introduction to Process
 1. What is a program?
 Compiled code, that is ready to execute.
 2. What is a process?
 Program under execution.
 3. How OS creates a process?
-Converting program into a process. <br>
+Converting program into a process.
 4. **STEPS :**
     * a.
 Load the program & static data into memory.
     * b.
 Allocate runtime stack.